Simmons, Kawhi, Jamal Murray back among NBA happy returns - WHIZ News

 “You wonder how your lungs are going to feel playing in an organized game because playing pickup, working out is different than playing in a game,” Durant said.
 “So you just want to see where your legs are on the jump shot.
 So being away for a year, you get a lot of anxiety coming back.
 I know I did.”

+The royalty of Seattle basketball turned out, including Lenny Wilkens, Shawn Kemp, Gary Payton, Jamal Crawford, George Karl, Detlef Schrempf, Sam Perkins and many others connected to the city’s hoops history.
+Clippers owner Steve Ballmer grabbed the microphone before tipoff and thanked his hometown for turning out.

+“I watched thousands of basketball games in Seattle — CYO, little kids, AAU, pro, college, you name it.
+So if this is a basketball city, damnit, let’s hear it,” Ballmer screamed right before tipoff, eliciting huge cheers from the crowd.

-Leonard last played just a few days before Simmons, in the 2021 Western Conference semifinals.
-Murray’s absence was even longer, having torn his ACL in April 2021 and leaving him unable to try to duplicate the brilliant postseason he had while leading the Nuggets to the 2020 West finals at Walt Disney World.
+Murray’s absence in Denver was even longer, having torn his ACL in April 2021 and leaving him unable to try to duplicate the brilliant postseason he had while leading the Nuggets to the 2020 West finals at Walt Disney World.

 “Those long-term injuries are tough, dark,” Oklahoma City coach Mark Daigneault said.
 “These guys do not have long windows to play basketball, they cannot play until they are 50.
 It’s tough and takes a lot of commitment and work.
 The progress, especially early on, is almost invisible.
 You are non-weight bearing for a large amount of time with those types of injuries.
 Certainly happy for him and wish him well, in terms of staying healthy.
 He’s a really good player and their team will benefit from having him back.”